getgort/gort/CONTRIBUTING.md

 ## Pull Request Workflow

 1. Fork the project repository and create a topic branch in your fork for your work.
-This fork should almost always be made against the `main` branch of the project you're working on, unless you have previously discussed basing your changes on a different branch with the team.
+This fork should almost always be made against the `develop` branch of the project you're working on, unless you have previously discussed basing your changes on a different branch with the team.
 2. Make your changes, including any necessary tests to cover new features or fixes that you make.
 3. Ensure that all tests pass.
 4. Submit a Pull Request against the `develop` branch of the project you're working on.